-1 (Optional) Install the Novell ZENworks Configuration Management Imaging Agent (novellziswin) on each of the participating devices.
+1 (Optional) Install the Novell ZENworks Configuration Management Imaging Agent, novell-ziswinon a Windows device, or novell-zislnx on a Linux device.

 If you do not install the Imaging Agent on each participating device, the devices have duplicate network identities.
-For more information, see "Limitations of Multicasting Images" on page 38.
+For more information, see "Limitations of Multicasting Images" on page 37.